kerolloz/03-CS-Second-Term/Compiler.md

 - semantic information cannot be represented by a context-free language
 - CFGs used in the syntax analysis are integrated with attributes (semantic rules)

-The result is a syntax-directed translation (Attribute grammars)<br>
+The result is a syntax-directed translation (Attribute grammars)

 Example:

 ```
-newval := oldval + 12    # The type of the identifier newval must match with type of the expression (oldval+12)
+newval := oldval + 12
 ```
+` The type of the identifier newval must match with type of the expression (oldval+12)`

 ### Intermediate Code Generation
 > The level of intermediate codes is close to the level of machine codes.